Pinnacle

 Join New Mexico Wild and REI Santa Fe for a special evening book talk featuring Thomas W. Swetnam and his acclaimed work, The Jemez Mountains: A Cultural and Natural History.

-Tom Swetnam, a Regents’ Professor emeritus at the University of Arizona and lifelong Jemez Mountains resident, will share stories from his book — a rich tapestry of natural history, forest ecology, and the human histories woven into this landscape.
-New Mexico Wild will join Tom to speak to why protecting these lands matters now more than ever, and what’s at stake if the Roadless Rule is rescinded.
+Tom Swetnam, a Regents’ Professor emeritus at the University of Arizona and lifelong Jemez Mountains resident, will share stories from his book — a rich tapestry of natural history, forest ecology, and the human histories woven into this beloved landscape.
+Tom will speak to the Jemez Mountains’ remarkable geology, forests, and river canyons, as well as the history of forest management and the challenges these lands face today.

 Copies of The Jemez Mountains: A Cultural and Natural History will be available at the event.